 Properly inflated tires improve your gas mileage by up to 3%.
 It also helps to use the correct grade of motor oil, and to keep your engine tuned, because some maintenance fixes, like fixing faulty oxygen sensors, can increase fuel efficiency by up to 40%.

 Being stuck in traffic wastes gas and unneccessarily creates CO2.
 Use traffic websites and apps and go a different way or wait.

 - Remove excess weight from your car.

 Reduce Your Carbon Footprint From Air Travel

-- Work Air Travel.
-Increase your use of video-conferencing tools like Skype and Facetime.
+Increase your use of video-conferencing tools like Zoom, Skype, Google Meet, and Facetime.

-- That’s Economy class.
 When Prince William flies economy class, he’s leading by example.
-Then there’s Prince Alwaleed bin Talal al-Saud, or the Sultan of Brunei, who buy entire economy-size planes and convert them into flying palaces.
+Then there’s Prince Alwaleed bin Talal al-Saud, or the Sultan of Brunei, who buys entire economy-size planes and convert them into flying palaces.

 Watch NOVΛ on PBS instead.
 Richard Branson’s “spaceline” Virgin Galactic seeks to right the injustice that “most of our planet’s seven billion people have had no opportunity to experience space” and Jeff Bezos’ Blue Origin promises “life-changing views” of what’s left of our planet.t

 Reduce Your Home Energy Carbon Footprint

 Reduce drafts and air leaks with caulk, insulation, and weather stripping.
 Many states offer programs and incentives to facilitate this, and a great example is Energy Upgrade California.